-Conchal Costa Rica Weather
+Conchal, Costa Rica Weather

 Since Conchal is in Guanacaste, one of the hottest and driest provinces in Costa Rica, it is sunny and hot there all year long.
 It follows the typical tropical dry and rainy season patterns with December – April as the dry season and May – November as the rainy season.

-Playa Conchal Costa Rica Hotels
+Playa Conchal, Costa Rica Hotels

 You can also consider staying in Potrero or Brasilito town as there are more options for hotels, inns and vacation rentals.

-You can go snorkeling at Conchal but the waves are a bit strong and the only place to snorkel at the beach is on the north end right when you get to the beach from Brasilito.
+You can go snorkeling at Conchal but the waves are a bit strong and the only place to snorkel at the beach is on the east end right when you get to the beach from Brasilito.
 This is also where there are the most shells.

 You will find a lot of locals on the beach offering jet ski rentals.
 You can negotiate a price and go on a tour or jet ski on your own.